Mister-Hope/Mister-Hope.github.io/src/en/software/nginx.md

 ## Intro

 Nginx is a high performance HTTP and reverse proxy server and an IMAP / POP3 / SMTP proxy server.
-It features low memory, high concurrency, high stability, and Nginx's friendly and flexible configuration.
+It features low memory, high concurrency, high stability, and Nginx’s friendly and flexible configuration.

 ## Starting, Stopping, and Reloading Configuration